MangoDefiLLC/mangoContracts/README.md

 - the owner also has special funcion in referral contract, like setting a router, to allow that router to call the distribute.
 - no one else should be able to call this function
 # Actors
-*User*(buyer or seller) - uses mango to swap tokens
+**User**(buyer or seller) - uses mango to swap tokens

-*router* - smart contract to route and execute swaps
+**router** - smart contract to route and execute swaps

-*Referral* - smart contract to handle referral distribution
+**Referral** - smart contract to handle referral distribution
+- The distribute and adding referral chain cant only be called by a valid router

-*TaxMan* - tax man is a wallet designates to get the fees from router, (this should be a msart contract, also taxman is not owner)
+**TaxMan** - tax man is a wallet designates to get the fees from router, (this should be a smart contract, also taxman is not owner)